Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 What this means: If fusion arrives in 2055 instead of 2035, the Unscarcity framework still applies—just delayed.
 The transition happens eventually.
 The only question is whether we get to see it, or whether our grandchildren inherit the task.

 Let’s ground this in the present.
-As of late 2025:
+As of early 2026:

 The uncomfortable truth: the crisis is accelerating faster than the solutions.